Comprehensive College Preparation

 Diag Day

-In March 2024 and 2025, we partnered with Galin Education and local libraries for Diag Day that provides 10th graders with the opportunity to take a diagnostic (practice) ACT.
-This is the day the official ACT test is given to 11th graders in WI and many 10th graders have the day off from school.
-Students can use this opportunity to know their score and then develop a plan for improving over the next year.
-You can find more information here on Diag Day including which libraries hosted the event.
+For the last three years, we have partnered with local Dane County libraries and Galin Education for Diag Day, which provides 10th graders with the opportunity to take a diagnostic (practice) ACT.
+This is the day the official ACT test is given to 11th graders in WI and many 10th graders have the day off from school (Tuesday, March 10, 2026).
+Students can use this opportunity to know their baseline score and then develop a plan for improving over the next year.
+Over 500 students have participated.
+You can find more information here on Diag Day including which libraries hosted the event in 2026.

 Workshops for students